apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 .. warning::
   This value is the size of the input stored on file systems.
-So, when the input data is loaded into JVM heap, its actual size is usually much larger than the configured value, which means that too large threshold can cause unexpected OutOfMemory errors.
+So, when the input data is loaded into JVM heap, its actual size is usually much larger than the configured value, which means that too large limit can cause unexpected OutOfMemory errors.
   This value should be tuned carefully.

 .. describe:: INNER_HASH_JOIN_SIZE_LIMIT